Pig's organ soup: Content and variations

 The broth is boiled from a mix of offal including liver, heart, intestines, kidney, stomach, tongue, lungs, pig blood curd, as well as pork meat slices, strips of salted vegetables, meatballs, minced garlic, pork bones, celtuce, Chinese parsley and a sprinkle of chopped onion leaves and white pepper.

-Side dishes include braised tofu puffs, and eggs and salted vegetables sometime are served.
+Side dishes include braised tofu puffs, and eggs and salted vegetables are sometimes served.
 The meal is usually served with a special chili sauce or soy sauce with chopped hot chili.